krisjey/armedis/README.md

 # armedis
-An HTTP2/gRPC interface for Redis, Support Redis stand-alone/cluster mode.
+- An HTTP2/gRPC interface for Redis, Support Redis stand-alone/cluster mode.
+## Support for Redis monitoring.

 # currently not implemented
 # In progress.